schogini/ansible-customeweb-playbook/README.md

 # This is to be used to Test the Custom Web Playbook

-Do these before running the playbook in Docker container with the mapped folder ./ansbile to /etc/ansible
+Running the playbook in Docker container with the mapped host folder ./ansbile to /etc/ansible

 ```
 mkdir -p ansible/tmp